Filters - filter design and filtering

 (N, ωn) = ellipord(Wp::Real, Ws::Real, Rp::Real, Rs::Real; domain::Symbol=:z)

-Integer and natural frequency order estimation for Elliptic (Cauer) Filters.
-Wp and Ws indicate the passband and stopband frequency edges, and Rp and Rs indicate the maximum loss in the passband and the minimum attenuation in the stopband, (in dB.)
-Based on the ordering of passband and stopband edges, the Lowpass or Highpass filter type is inferred.
-N indicates the smallest integer filter order that achieves the desired specifications, and ωn contains the natural frequency of the filter, (in this case, simply the passband edge.)
-If a domain of :s is specified, the passband and stopband edges are interpretted as radians/second, giving an order and natural frequency result for an analog filter.
-The default domain is :z, interpretting the input frequencies as normalized from 0 to 1, where 1 corresponds to π radians/sample.
+If a domain of :s is specified, the passband and stopband edges are interpreted as radians/second, giving an order and natural frequency result for an analog filter.
+The default domain is :z, interpreting the input frequencies as normalized from 0 to 1, where 1 corresponds to π radians/sample.

 source